programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

     to train the AI system
     train the AI systems

-For your own purposes, you can easily delete non-relevant dictionary entries, or add to the patterns, directly in the code.
-We provide this dictionary also as a Zenodo file [^1], for editing outside of Jupyter.
+For your own purposes, you can easily delete non-relevant dictionary entries, or add to any patterns, directly, however the current dictionary is in keeping with NLP syntax - especially bracketing.

     red_flag_dict = {

     "AI_TRAINING": {

     "phrases": [
         "train",
         "improve",
         "enhance the capabilities",
         "develops",
-        "automated techniques"
+        "automated techniques",
-        "generate outputs"
+        "generate outputs",
-        "computational analysis"
+        "computational analysis",
     ],

     "patterns": [